 - Other medical conditions: If a person already suffers with certain medical conditions, their risk of OA is higher.
-These conditions include diabetes, gout, and rheumatoid arthritis.
+These conditions include diabetes, gout, and arthritis.

 - Type of Occupation: If a person works at an occupation where they are constantly putting stress on their knee joints, there is a high chance of getting osteoarthritis.
 Examples of these occupations include carpenters and plumbers.